U.S. flag

 Establishing the Diagnosis

 Note: (1) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
 Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.
-(2) Identification of a hemizygous or heterozygous DCX variant of uncertain significance does not establish or rule out the diagnosis.
+(2) Identification of a heterozygous DCX variant of uncertain significance does not establish or rule out the diagnosis.

-Molecular genetic testing approaches can include a combination of gene-targeted testing (single-gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, exome array, genome sequencing) depending on the phenotype.
+Molecular genetic testing approaches can include a combination of gene-targeted testing (single-gene testing, multigene panel) and comprehensive genomic testing (exome sequencing, genome sequencing) depending on the phenotype.

 Option 1

-• A multigene panel that includes DCX and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+• A multigene panel that includes DCX and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of pathogenic variants and variants of uncertain significance in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
-(4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.
+(4) Methods used in a panel may include sequence analysis, bioinformatic deletion/duplication analysis, and/or other non-sequencing-based tests.

-• For this disorder a multigene panel that also includes deletion/duplication analysis is recommended (see Table 1).
+For this disorder a multigene panel that also includes deletion/duplication analysis is recommended (see Table 1).

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.